 If the business makes internet sales in the UK, the sales record will normally enable the business to account for VAT correctly on the sale.
 However if the business can provide satisfactory evidence to HMRC that it cannot account for VAT using the normal accounting rules, it may allow the business to include these sales in its retail scheme calculation.
 See the Retail schemes - specific industries for more information on mail order.

-Businesses are not required to
+Businesses are not

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.